Art is the opportunity to remove the veils of our own thinking.

 Artists bring to life complex ideas and concepts.
 They interpret and reflect the world around us.
 They expand the boundaries of our imagination, of possibilities.
 Artists are essential to social change because they help us dream and help us portray the world we seek.

-Thousand Currents began its Artists-in-Residence Program in 2015 to continually explore the relationship between art, healing, and community building.
-Through this program, we identify and partner with exceptional artists who share their talents, passion, and insights with our team and global partners.
+Thousand Currents began its Artists-in-Residence Program in 2015 to explore the relationship between art, healing, and community building.
+Through this program, we identify and partner with artists who share their talents, passion, and insights with our team and global partners.
 Over a designated period of time, the artists use their residency to create and deepen their work, while contributing to Thousand Currents’ work through staff trainings, learning exchanges, and formal and informal collaborative opportunities.

 You can learn about our program here.